Lifestyle and home remediesBy Mayo Clinic Staff

 Certain life events, such as stress, can trigger episodes of higher bilirubin levels in Gilbert's syndrome, leading to jaundice.
-Doing what you can to manage those situations can help keep bilirubin under control.
+Managing those situations can help keep bilirubin under control.

 These steps include:

 - Eat a healthy diet.
-Choose a healthy diet full of fruits and vegetables.
 Avoid extremely low-calorie diets.
-Stick to a routine eating schedule and avoid fasting or skipping meals.
+Stick to a routine eating schedule, and avoid fasting or skipping meals.

 - Manage stress.
-Find ways to deal with the stresses in your life.
-Consider exercise or quiet time alone to cope with stress.
+Find ways to deal with the stresses in your life, such as exercise, meditation or listening to music.

-- Chowdhury NR, et al. Gilbert's syndrome and unconjugated hyperbilirubinemia due to bilirubin overproduction. http://www.uptodate.com/index.
-Accessed May 24, 2012.
+- Chowdhury JR, et al. Gilbert's syndrome and unconjugated hyperbilirubinemia due to bilirubin overproduction. http://www.uptodate.com/home.
+Accessed March 11, 2015.

 - Gilbert syndrome.
 Genetics Home Reference. http://ghr.nlm.nih.gov/condition/gilbert-syndrome.
 Accessed March 11, 2015.